typesafegithub/github-actions-typing/README.md

   state which kind of typings your actions adheres to.
 At the time of writing this, no standard has emerged yet.
 This attribute is there to be able to tell the specs apart in the future, for example if GitHub publishes a first-party way to specify types.
 - specify types for your action's inputs and outputs.
-Details on how to do it will be documented properly soon.
+See _"Available types"_ section below.

 Finally, create a workflow in your actions' repository that will simply call this action to validate the types: